MahmoudSamy511/IEEE_ZSB_Micromouse/README.md

 📄 **License**: Review our project's open-source license (e.g., MIT License).

 This repository is exclusively for IEEE ZSB members, where we unite our skills, knowledge, and passion for robotics.
-Together, we navigate the maze of innovation and learning.